AEmilioDiStefano/client-server-development/README.md

 ![host-and-port](images/6-delete-function.png)

-The code in the delete() function uses the same logic as does the update() function to confirm the number of returned files in otder to determine whether the delete_one() or delete_many() methods should be used to delete files.
+The code in the delete() function uses the same logic as does the update() function to confirm the number of returned files in order to determine whether the delete_one() or delete_many() methods should be used to delete files.
 The number of files which were deleted is then printed to the screen.

 ### Tests